giga-sec/gigaSec-Tech-Notes/3. Notes/Problem Set 6.md

 THEN -> program print error message of your choice (with `print`).

 IF -> correct number of arguments are provided,
+THEN -> read on ASSUME
+ASSUME ->
-THEN -> assume 1st argument is indeed the filename of a valid CSV file
-    and 2nd argument is the filename of a valid text file.
+    1st argument is indeed the filename of a valid CSV file 2nd argument is the filename of a valid text file.

 #### Open CSV file
 - opens the CSV file and read its contents into memory.